 Nothing is the form.
 Truly, I say that empty mind is illumination.

-We welcome it but don’t see its face.
+We welcome it but do not see its face.

-We follow it but don’t see its back.
+We follow it but do not see its back.

 By pursuing the ancient path by striving now